 Even the very concept of using iodine for health and wellness often takes a back seat as far as its use for medical considerations.
-However, using iodine for health is essential for the wellness of all animal and human life.
-Your entire body needs varying amounts of iodine, but your thyroid is especially dependent on this element and needs a steady supply of it in order to operate properly.
+However, using iodine for prevention and for health is essential for the wellness of all animal and human life.
+In fact, your entire body needs varying amounts of iodine, but your thyroid is especially dependent on this element and needs a steady supply of it in order to operate properly.
 Iodine treatment and iodine supplementation has long been a mainstay of alternative and mainstream medicine.
 Unfortunately, in recent decades, much of conventional medicine has developed a paranoia and aversion to iodine therapy due to the Wolff-Chaikoff Effect.
-However, before iodine fell out of favor, it was an oft-used cure-all for a myriad of health concerns.
+Before iodine fell out of favor, it was an oft-used cure-all for a myriad of health concerns, including being used as a natural antibiotic.
 Let’s take a look at a bit of the history of iodine as a medicine, and reference some more recent research as well that has brought this old-fashioned remedy again into the spotlight.
+But first, let’s talk a bit about the most current emergency in conventional medical care.

 Iodine deficiency is considered by some to be a modern epidemic in the United States today.
 Insufficient iodine levels can lead to thyroid concerns, lack of energy, obesity, and other serious health issues.
 A lack of iodine while pregnant can also lead to birth defects.
 Before iodine fell out of favor, doctors prescribed iodine for many conditions ever since the 1800’s.
 Up until 1960, commercial bakeries added iodine to bread and other baked goods on a regular basis.
 Around 40 years ago, for reasons of which no one is sure, the food industry decided to replace iodine with sister element called bromine.
 Iodine and bromine appear similar to the thyroid gland, and bromine easily bonds to the thyroid’s specialized receptors that are designed to attract iodine.
 The concern is that bromine cannot supply what the thyroid is seeking and can only receive from iodine.
 So not only is the bromine not helpful to the thyroid, but it has some significant negative side effects as well.
 Some of the most common side effects of bromine poisoning include: